flightaware/tohil-docs-theme/README.rst

-Python Docs Sphinx Theme
+Tohil Docs Sphinx Theme
 =========================

-This is the theme for the Python documentation.
+This is the theme for the Tohil documentation, heavily heavily based on the theme for the Python documentation at https://github.com/python/python-docs-theme.

 Note that when adopting this theme, you're also borrowing an element of the trust and credibility established by the CPython core developers over the